Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 31 Maret 2025 06.24.09 UTC
+- WIB: Senin, 31 Maret 2025 09.04.42 UTC
-- WITA: Senin, 31 Maret 2025 07.24.09 UTC
+- WITA: Senin, 31 Maret 2025 10.04.42 UTC
-- WIT: Senin, 31 Maret 2025 08.24.09 UTC
+- WIT: Senin, 31 Maret 2025 11.04.42 UTC

 Kutipan Inspiratif:
-"Success depends upon previous preparation, and without such preparation there is sure to be failure."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational